rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

     This will show the complete list of active and loaded but inactive units.

-2. View the list of active `systemd` units that have a type of service.
+2. View the list of active `systemd` units with a service type.

     ```bash
     [root@localhost ~]# systemctl list-units --state=active --type service